 To raise awareness, in the UK and elsewhere, of the need for conservation; to improve understanding and generate support through education, information and fundraising

-An essential part of World Land Trust's philosophy is always to work through local partners.
-We believe too many organisations ignore the opinions of local NGOs and try to impose management systems on them.
-WLT tries to empower local non-government organisations (NGOs) by providing finance for land purchase, and also for other activities if the local partners request it.
+An essential part of WLT's philosophy is always to work through local partners.
+We believe too many international organisations ignore the opinions of local non-government organisations (NGOs) and try to impose management systems on them.
+WLT tries to empower local NGOs by providing finance for land purchase, and also for other related activities if the local partners request it.
 We have been able to provide a wide range of assistance, including equipment (computers, GIS), technical advisors on short term contracts, publications and reference books.

-World Land Trust depends on public donations to assist with land purchases.
+WLT depends on voluntary donations to assist with land purchases.
 Although WLT raises funds for purchase overseas, the management and ultimate ownership is with the appointed local conservation group.
 WLT is strongly opposed to "green colonialism".